-The policies and regulations set out here are for the information of the students admitted to the BSc Engineering programme from 2013 until otherwise subsequently amended.
-The conduct of the academic work for the award of the degree is performed according to the 'Academic Policies and Regulations for the Degree of Bachelor of Science Honours in Engineering' as approved by the Senate on the recommendation of the Faculty of Engineering.
-This Handbook presents the pertinent information, policies and regulations following the Academic Policies and Regulations, but in the case of any discrepancy, the 'Academic Policies and Regulations for the Degree of Bachelor of Science Honours in Engineering' takes precedence.
+The policies and regulations set out here are for the information of the students admitted to the BSc Engineering programme from 2020 until otherwise subsequently amended.
+The conduct of the academic work for the award of the degree is performed according to the academic policies and regulations approved by the Senate of South Eastern University of Sri Lanka on the recommendation of the Faculty of Engineering.